 Here, we have a system in that we do not have to pay taxes on any of your winnings or stakes.
 And while this wasn’t always the case, today, this applies to all types of gambling, betting, poker, bingo slots and lotteries.

-If you do land that big one, or you simply make a lot of money through gambling in your life, you can rest assured knowing that HRMC are not entitled to a slice and can only watch on.
+If you do land that big one, or you simply stack up a lot of gambling winnings in your life, you can rest assured knowing that HRMC are not entitled to a slice and can only watch on.
 That is until you want to give that money away or leave it to someone who will inherit it.
 Here we will look at that aspect of tax on gambling winnings.

 History Of Gambling Tax In The UK